Skip to Main Content

 If mulch is piled up around your foundation, it can lead to dampness in your basement.
 It’s best to use a hyper-absorbent mulch that helps your plants and keeps water away from your foundation

-Protect Your Home’s Foundation
+Protect Your Home’s Foundation with JES

 Careful water management is the key to protecting your home’s foundation.
 Landscape grading is critical to allow the water to flow away from your home.
 Gutters and downspouts also route water off the roof and away from the foundation.